 Never leave children alone in a vehicle, or with access to an unlocked vehicle.
 Leaving children in a vehicle unattended is dangerous for a number of reasons.
 A child or others could be seriously or fatally injured.
 Children should be warned not to touch the parking brake, brake pedal or the shift lever.
-Do not leave the key fob in or near the vehicle, or in a location accessible to children.
+Do not leave the Key Fob in or near the vehicle, or in a location accessible to children, and do not leave the ignition of a vehicle equipped with keyless Enter-N-Go in the ACC or ON/RUN mode.
 A child could operate power windows, other controls, or move the vehicle.